kenjennings/Atari-Breakout76/README08Memory.md

 **Overall Modular Design**

-Each feature of the game will place its code and data in files separated by purpose.
-However, modularizing code and data can be difficult in assembly on an 8-bit system.
-Higher level languages on larger computers do not require the programmer think much about memory -- the compiler and the environment automatically use heap and stack as appropriate and the graphics card API or the device drivers manage the graphics card memory.
-But, here on an 8-bit system there is less automatic behavior.
-Assembly language, being closer to the metal means the programmer has an oblication to consider and explicitly control more.
-Modular design requires more thought and planning.
-Code and data must be grouped based on the memory organization required for that kind of graphics data or code.
+Programmer sanity is related to well-organized code and data.
+Messy, disorganized assembly code is painful to work with and can drive a programmer crazy.
+Higher level languages on larger computers do not require the programmer think much about memory -- the compiler and the environment automatically use heap and stack as appropriate and the graphics API or the device drivers manage the graphics card memory.
+But, assembly language being closer to the metal means the programmer has an obligation to consider more.
+Modular, organized design requires more thought, planning, and discipline.

 The discussion below outlines the kinds of memory and assembly code that a feature may use.
-The code and data for features will be grouped into files based based on this organization.
+The code and data for features will be grouped into files following this organization.
 The main source file is responsible for establishing the program address or other supporting values, and then the main file includes each of the modular feature files.

 **Overview of Memory Organization**